ibm-cloud-architecture/refarch-caseportal-app/docs/tdd.md

  * keep user in browser session
  * get a login service to get user information, and later to support authentication.

-1. Add missing pieces: First we add a User.ts class and then add a user field in the home.component:
+1. Adding a User.ts class and then add a user field in the home.component:
 ```JavaScript
 export class User {
   email: string;